jhersack/harness23/lighttpd-example.md

 ## Step 1.
 Install the Mayhem CLI

 Before using the Mayhem CLI, you need to install it.
 Fortunately, Mayhem provides instructions for you.
+This is already done on your VM.

    * Click on "Download Mayhem CLI"